ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 * [IBM Security and Compliance Center](https://www.ibm.com/products/security-and-compliance-center).
 * [Getting started with IBM Cloud Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started).

+You must create a separate IBM Cloud account or use your existing IBM Cloud account that is not managed by SAP for hosting existing or creating new surround workloads with IBM Cloud services.
+{: note}

+## Surround workloads professional services
+{: #get-started-surround-workloads-professional-services}

 IBM Technology Expert Labs-Cloud is a professional services organization powered by an experienced team of IBM Cloud specialists with deep technical expertise, valuable tools, and proven methodologies to architect and build IBM Cloud solutions.
 By teaming with IBM Technology Expert Labs–Cloud, clients can improve the time to value of their IBM Cloud investment by taking the guesswork, re-work and on-the-job learning out of adopting IBM Cloud technologies.
 See [IBM Technology Expert Labs – Cloud](https://www.ibm.com/cloud/expert-labs).

+## Surround workloads managed services
+{: #get-started-surround-workloads-managed-services}

 IBM Cloud Platform Engineering Services designs, implements and operates complex hybrid cloud infrastructure.
 PRISM, IBM’s cloud management platform for automated planning, provisioning, and management of workloads on multi-cloud environments, integrates with cloud-native services, IBM and third-party tools to provide a single pane of glass and a unified services delivery model.
 The services use [IBM Consulting AIOps](https://www.ibm.com/consulting/aiops), which leverages generative AI and Machine Learning, to autonomously manage IT by observing processes and solutions, detecting anomalies, predicting outages, analyzing their impact on business, and prescribing solutions to proactively avoid them.
 See [Cloud Platform Engineering Services](https://www.ibm.com/consulting/platform-engineering-services)